rafaponieman/insight/README.md

 # Insight
 Insight is a platform designed for retrospective and real-time analysis of blockchain data.
+Developed for Chainbase & Developer DAO hackathon.

 ## Key concepts
-Insight introduces the concept of *Seekers*: any program or orchestrated system that can be run on a dataset to produce insights.
-Seekers can implement ML algorithms, statistical analysis, or any other imaginable strategy.
+Insight introduces the concept of *Seekers*: any program or orchestrated system that can be run on a dataset to produce insights. *Seekers* can implement ML algorithms, statistical analysis, or any other imaginable strategy. *Seekers* can conduct *Runs*, in order to analyze data and produce results.

 ## Data source
-Seekers could consume blockchain data directly, by examining the blockchain directly.
-However, and would add an enormous effort to any implementation, and brings no added benefit.
+*Seekers* could consume blockchain data by examining the blockchain directly.
+However, that would imply an enormous effort for any implementation, and would bring no added benefit.
 For this reason, Insight provides access to [Chainbase](https://chainbase.com/)'s data, which has already been gathered, extracted and transformed into an easily accessible format.
 Furthermore, in the future, *Seekers* will be able to consume live data as it is generated.

 ## Operation
-The current version provides a sample built in seeker, that doesn't generate any output.
+The current version provides a sample built in seeker, that simulates processing by introducing a 10 second delay, and doesn't generate any output.

 Using this seeker, retrospective *Runs* can be initiated, on a select portion of data.
 The current version specifically provides volume and price data for SushiSwap's LINK/WETH pool.
-It was chosen because it provides this data parameters in continuity from several years in the past to the present time.
+It was chosen because it provides this data uninterruptedly for a meaningful amount of time.

 In the future, *Runs* would generate output *Events* along with a text log.
 Events would contain information associated with a timestamp, which will be visualized charted along with some of the source data on the completed Run's page.

 ## Proof of concept
 I developed this entire project by myself, in two days, which is all the time I had available.
-My goal was to reach the most basic proof of concept, which would have included an actual Seeker, which would, for example, calculate a Simple Moving Average for a dataset, and generate events from points in which the SMA is crossed.
-I knew that I would only get so far, but I still believed it was worth giving it a shot, and the current project, even though doesn't reach full proof of concept status, helped me investigate Chainbase's products, and think around a novel problem that presents a playground for creativity and experimentation.
+My goal was to reach the most basic proof of concept, which would have included a real *Seeker*, which could, for example, calculate a Simple Moving Average for a dataset, and generate events from points in which the SMA is crossed.
+Also, the output data would be presented in the frontend with a chart and an event list.
+If I had had even more time, I would have loved to implement a ML algorithm that would also involve adding *Training* capabilities to the platform.

 ## Technologies
 The application consists of four parts: